Learn about the common types of resumes—such as chronological, functional, and combination—and decide which resume type is right for your job search.

 |Functional||Emphasizes your skills||When you’re changing careers and applying directly through a recruiter or hiring manager||Skills, brief work history, education, certifications|

 |Combination||Combined emphasis on career path and skills||When it’s important to show skills as well as career progression||Skills, work experience, education, certifications|

 When to use it: When you’re applying for jobs via an applicant tracking systems (ATS) or showing career growth

 Pros: Easy to read and straightforward outline of your accomplishments

 Cons: Doesn’t highlight skills as explicitly as other formats

-With a chronological resume (sometimes also called a reverse chronological resume), you’ll linearly present your career story by listing out your work history starting with your most recent role.
+With a chronological resume (sometimes also called a reverse chronological resume), you’ll list out your experience starting with your most recent role.
 With this format, you’ll show how each of your professional experiences built upon the last.